rchampourlier/tunnelss/README.md

 By default, proxy to 80 port from 443 port.

-specify "http" port and "https" port:
+Specify HTTP port and HTTPS port with:

     $ sudo tunnels 443 3000